-Ms. Ming, a Leapfrog Press fiction prize semi-finalist, is Jan’s second novel.
-She is also the author of Getting to Lamma, a tale of an American woman’s adventures in post-Tiananmen China, and co-author of Bad Girls of the Silver Screen, a nonfiction book that examines the characterization of prostitutes in Hollywood films from the earliest “white slavery” silents through the “undressed for success” movies of the 1980s.
-Her short fiction has appeared in 34th Parallel, Everyday Fiction, Neworld Review (where she is the editor-at-large) and Silver Birch Press.
+Ms. Ming’s Guide to Civilization, a Leapfrog Press Fiction Prize semi-finalist, is her second novel.
+She is also the author of Getting to Lamma, a tale of an American woman’s adventures in post-Tiananmen China, and co-author of Bad Girls of the Silver Screen, a nonfiction book that examines the characterization of prostitutes in Hollywood films through the 20th century.
+(Film critic Elvis Mitchell called it “the definitive book on bad girls.”)
+Her book reviews, author interviews and short fiction have appeared in Neworld Review, the Chicago Tribune, 34th Parallel, Everyday Fiction, and Silver Birch Press.

 American entrepreneurial powerhouse: Jean Case’s five principles for a transformational breakthrough